 Example Adolescent Girl’s Schedule

 Example Adolescent Boy’s Schedule

-Each day at Keystone begins in the spirit of hope and promise.
-Patients wake up to views of the South Dakota plains and head to our dining room for a 7:30 a.m. breakfast and an enlightening lecture about the disease of addiction.
-The day progresses with a series of group therapy sessions, individual counseling and 12-Step meetings.
+Each day begins in the spirit of hope and promise.
+Men and women wake up to views of the South Dakota plains and head to our dining room for a 7:30 a.m. breakfast and an enlightening lecture about the disease of addiction.
+The day progresses with a series of group therapy sessions, individual counseling, and 12-Step meetings.
 These sessions and meetings are purposely part of each man and woman’s day, as they enable adults to look within themselves to discover inherent strengths, uncover contributing factors that may have led them to abuse substances, and form the skills required to refrain from further substance abuse in the future.

 Example Adult Women’s Schedule: